aws/aws-cdk/CONTRIBUTING.md

 * Shout out to collaborators.

-* Call out any new [unconventional dependencies](#adding-new-unconventional-dependencies) that are created as part of your PR.
+* Call out any new [runtime dependencies](#adding-construct-runtime-dependencies) that are created as part of your PR.

 * If not obvious (i.e. from unit tests), describe how you verified that your change works.